storj/docs/Explorer-Release-Setup-Instructions.md

 #### Important security considerations

- * Our software serves requests from internet, but not all software you may have installed is designed to be exposed to the internet directly! **Do not connect your computer directly to the internet without the assistance of a firewall.** This is especially true for users on Windows with applications respond to requests on all IPs.
+ * Our software serves requests from the internet, but not all software you may have installed is designed to be exposed to the internet directly! **Do not connect your computer directly to the internet without the assistance of a firewall.** This is especially true for users on Windows with applications responding to requests on all IPs.

 #### Before you begin
 Make sure you have an email with your personal single-use authorization token.
 Note that the format of the authorization token is `email:characterstring`.
 If you don’t have an authorization token yet, please join our [waitlist](https://storj.io/sign-up-farmer).